 Some useful links if you want to find out more include:

 The Agroforestry Research Trust - hosts the forest garden network and includes information about plants and temperate forest gardens.

-Plants for a Future - a fantastic plant database, including information about edible, medicinal and other uses of over 7000 plants, trees and shrubs.
+Plants for a Future - a fantastic, searchable plant database, including information about edible, medicinal and other uses of over 7000 plants, trees and shrubs.